-Here at Millcreek Behavioral Health, our main concern is helping each child who comes to us struggling with the unruly symptoms of oppositional defiant disorder (ODD).
-Additionally, each member of our highly qualified staff recognizes that each child’s needs are different, meaning that they require different aspects of treatment.
+Here at Millcreek of Magee, an ODD treatment facility in Mississippi, our main concern is helping each child or adolescent who comes to us struggling with oppositional defiant disorder (ODD).
+Additionally, each member of our treatment center’s highly qualified staff recognizes that each child’s needs are different, meaning that they require different aspects of ODD treatment.
 Furthermore, our staff has extensive experience treating a number of different mental health issues, including oppositional defiant disorder.
 This serious mental health disorder affects 6 to 10 percent of children and is characterized by negative behaviors that are directed at adults.
-There are various levels of misbehavior that include everything from temper tantrums to full blown physical abuse.
-ODD can be extremely challenging to overcome, but with the proper tools and support, a child’s behavior can be changed.
+There are various levels of misbehavior.
+ODD can be extremely challenging to overcome, but with the proper tools and support provided at our ODD treatment center at Milcreek, a child’s behavior can be changed.

-Millcreek Behavioral Health has been a leading provider of behavioral healthcare and educational services to emotionally disturbed and developmentally delayed children and adolescents in the state of Mississippi for over 30 years.
-By providing programming that emphasizes the individualization of treatment based upon each child’s strengths, we have maintained our standing as the largest private provider of services to children and adolescents in the entire state.
-Each one of our compassionate staff members works to make sure that all children who are entrusted into our care are able to become more confident within themselves and develop a stronger sense of self-esteem, helping them successfully navigate through the treatment process.
+At our ODD treatment center, we have been a leading provider of behavioral healthcare and educational services to emotionally disturbed and developmentally delayed children and adolescents in the state of Mississippi for over 30 years.
+By providing ODD treatment that emphasizes the individualization of treatment based upon each child’s strengths, we have maintained our standing as the largest private provider of services to children and adolescents in the entire state.
+Each one of our facility’s compassionate staff members works to make sure that all children and adolescents who are entrusted into our care are able to become more confident within themselves and develop a stronger sense of self-esteem, helping them successfully navigate through the treatment process.

-Not only is parenting a child with oppositional defiant disorder challenging, but, in some instances, parents may be left feeling intimidated by their child’s behavior.
+Not only is parenting a child or adolescent with oppositional defiant disorder challenging, but, in some instances, parents may be left feeling intimidated by their child’s behavior.
 They may feel that it is simply easier to just give in instead of trying to manage the difficult behavior.
-While you may feel defeated and helpless, the truth of the matter is that there are things you can do to reduce your child’s acting out behaviors.
+While you may feel defeated and helpless, there are things you can do to reduce your child’s unruliness.
 As a parent, here are four things that you can do that can help you more effectively manage your child who is struggling with oppositional defiant disorder:

 - Respond without anger